Why famous people and organizations recommend coaching

 Most often, the executive and the coach establish the connection.
 The request for a coach is also frequently initiated by employers as the paying party, adding a level of complexity in serving two different stakeholders (contractor and service recipient).
 The overall goal is the growth of the executive’s leadership performance and development, with the client (the executive) defining specific goals with her or his coach.
 The coach serves as a sounding board, helps with decision-making, and uses the coaching process and various methodologies to bring awareness and clarity and supports the client in creating actions that achieve the executive’s goals in her/his organization.

-Business coaching also focuses on helping business leaders reach their goals.
-It focuses more specifically on the leader’s goals to grow a business.
-This is often more hands-on, with adjacent services focused on establishing or growing a business, but can also include elements of the executive niche.
+Business coaching focuses on helping business leaders reach their goals.
+More specifically, it focuses on the leader’s goal to grow a business.
+This is often more hands-on, with adjacent services focused on establishing or growing a business.
+Business Coaching can also include elements of executive coaching.
 Leadership development is often an integral part of the agreement.

-Career coaching focuses on employed professionals or those seeking employment or transition in their careers.
+Career Coaching focuses on professionals seeking to transform their careers.
+This can mean career change by changing roles entirely, career advancement, finding employment, or a hybrid of these categories.
 Adjacent services often include resume writing, interview training, and other job-search or hiring-related services.
-This also includes career development, personal growth, and other long-term topics.
+Career Coaching also includes career development, personal growth, balance, skill development and other long-term topics.

 A growing list of other coaching specializations exists for other areas, including coaching in health and fitness, relationships, ministry, parenting, and in sub-categories within the above coaching areas.
 For example, a Career Coach may specialize in a certain industry or focus on a specific career level.